 • Administration Method: Can be administered manually with pencil or electronically (e.g: video conference, video call).

-• Subgroup Differences: There are very few, if any, average score differences found between men and women or applicants of different races or ethnicities.
+• Subgroup Differences: There are very few average score differences between men and women or applicants of different races or ethnicities.
 Both overt and personality-based integrity test scores seem to be correlated with age indicating younger 27 individuals have the potential to be more counterproductive employees, possibly due to the fact that the youth often gravitate towards drug experimentation and other social delinquency.

 • Development Costs: Developmental cost is typically higher than the cost of purchasing an integrity test.

 • Administration Costs: Generally inexpensive, require very few resources for administration.
 Skilled administrators are rarely necessary.

 • Utility/ROI: High return on investment in workplaces where counterproductive behaviors (e.g., theft of valuable property or sensitive information, absenteeism) can cause major disturbance and disruption to organizational functioning.

 • Common Uses: Commonly used to measure applicants have the potential to be successful in jobs where performance requires a high level of honesty and dependability; Frequently administered to large groups of applicants as a screen-out measure.

 The employment interview is the most popular assessment method of evaluating candidates.
 Research shows interview questions that are structured around specific job competencies recognized as critical to job success show a higher level of validity.
 The most common approaches to curating job-related questions are based on either situational or behavioral format.

 In situational format, questions are designed to observe candidates’ ability to project what they might do in a future scenario.
 An example can be “You have been assigned to work on a project with some of your coworkers.
 While on the job, you notice several of them goofing off.
 You know you are falling behind schedule to complete the work by the deadline.
 What would you do?”